How Can We Help?

 We recommend that you use one of the existing HoudiniEsq bank check templates as your starting point.
 If you are an Admin you can download the templates from the Config tab under Document Templates.
 This way you will have all the HoudiniEsq document merge tokens necessary to build a new bank check template.

-You will also need to download and install LibreOffice to edit these template as they are in the ODT format.
-LibreOffice is free and a very good document editor like MS Word.
+You will also need to download and install LibreOffice to edit these template as they are in the ODT (Open Document Template) format.
+LibreOffice is free and a very good document editor like MS Word but is totally free.